A Modern Primer on Processing in Memory: Processing-Near-Memory (PNM)

+\gf{Our evaluation shows that compared to the baseline \omv{monolithic} Edge TPU, Mensa-G reduces total inference energy by 66.0\%, improves energy efficiency (TFLOP/J) by 3.0$\times$ and increases computational throughput (TFLOP/s) by 3.1$\times$, averaged across all 24 Google edge NN models.
+Mensa-G improves inference energy efficiency and throughput by 2.4$\times$ and 4.3$\times$ over Eyeriss~v2~\gfv{\cite{eyerissv2}}, a state-of-the-art accelerator.} \gfvi{Mensa-G also reduces cost and improves area efficiency compared to the baseline monolithic Edge TPU accelerator.} \gfvi{Overall, by leveraging a PNM design, Mensa-G \omvi{can improve performance, energy, and area efficiency, all at the same time}.}

-As evident from these results, function-level acceleration provides significant performance and energy benefits, but the benefits are not as high as full application-level offloading and customization of the PNM system, as we have shown for Tesseract in Section~\ref{sec:tesseract}.
-This is expected since function-level offloading makes much fewer changes to the system and the programming model than application-level offloading, customization and rethinking of the system.
+\paratitle{\omv{Summary of Function-Based PNM Acceleration}} As evident from these results, function-level \omv{PNM} acceleration provides significant performance and energy benefits\omv{.
+As expected,} the benefits are not as high as full application-level offloading and customization of the PNM system, as we have shown for Tesseract~\omv{\cite{ahn.tesseract.isca15}} in Section~\ref{sec:tesseract}.
+This is expected since function-level offloading makes much fewer changes to the system and the programming model than application-level offloading, customization and rethinking of the system. \omvi{As such, function-level offloading is likely easier to adopt in the short-term for a wide variety of workloads and systems.}

-\subsection{Programmer-Transparent Function-Level PNM Acceleration of GPU Applications}
+\subsubsection{Programmer-Transparent Function-Level PNM Acceleration of GPU Applications}

-In the last decade, Graphics Processing Units (GPUs) have become the accelerator of choice for {a wide variety of} data-parallel applications.
-They deploy thousands of in-order, {SIMT (Single Instruction Multiple Thread)} cores that run lightweight threads.
+In the last decade, Graphics Processing Units (GPUs)~\gfv{\cite{lindholm2008nvidia}} have become the accelerator of choice for {a wide variety of} data-parallel applications.
+They deploy thousands of in-order, {SIMT (Single Instruction Multiple Thread)}~\gfv{\cite{lindholm2008nvidia,mutlu2018recent,bingol2024gatekeeper,lindegger2023scrooge,darabi2022morpheus,pan2021exploring,lindegger2022algorithmic,olabi2022compiler,sadrosadati2021highly,alser2020sneakysnake,de2019automatic,sadrosadati2019itap,vijaykumar2018locality,mask,sadrosadati2018ltrf,mosaic,veynu.2011,nandita.2016,nandita.2015,jog.2016}} cores that run lightweight threads.
 The heavily-multithreaded GPU architecture is devised to hide the long latency of memory accesses by interleaving threads that execute arithmetic and logic operations.
-Despite that, many GPU applications are {still} very \rachata{memory-bound~\cite{veynu.2011,jog.asplos2013,jog.isca2013,medic,nandita.2015,nandita.2016,jog.2016,mask,mosaic,rachata-thesis,li-asplos19},} because the limited off-chip pin bandwidth cannot supply enough data to the running threads.
+Despite that, many GPU applications are {still} very \rachata{memory-bound~\gfv{\cite{veynu.2011,jog.asplos2013,jog.isca2013,medic,nandita.2015,nandita.2016,jog.2016,mask,mosaic,rachata-thesis,li-asplos19,wahib2014scalable,davis2012spmv}},} because the limited off-chip pin bandwidth cannot supply enough data to the running threads.